wp-plugins/featured-articles-lite/readme.txt

 * widget placement into any widget areas your theme has;
 * automatic placement in any page just above the page loop.

-While Lite version of Featured Articles provides all the neccessary tools for creating very nice slideshows, PRO version of this same plugin comes in addition with:
+While Lite version of Featured Articles provides all the neccessary tools for creating a beautiful WordPress slider, PRO version comes in addition with:

 * more slider themes, all video enabled and responsive;
 * **video enabled** custom slides for **YouTube and Vimeo** that can embed videos in your WordPress sliders;